sensei-hacker/inavwiki/MSP-Navigation-Messages.md

 # WayPoint / Action Attributes

 Each  waypoint has a type and takes a number of parameters, as below.
 These are used in the MSP_WP message.
-The final column indicated if the message is implemented for iNav 1.2.
+The final column indicated if the message is implemented for iNav 1.2 (and later).

 | Value | Enum | P1 | P2 | P3 | Lat | Lon | Alt | iNav |
 | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- |